simonzabrocki/Anticipe/README.md

 Additionnaly, the folder contains:

 - download_config.json: a file containing the API parameters to download the indicator
+- process.py: If the indicator is composite, this file is used to define the computation
 - preprocess.py: If the file is added manually, this script contains a function to parse the data in raw/

 Once the files above are specificed, it is possible the run the pipeline in Pipeline.ipynb.
 This pipeline will: